NicolBolas/Proposal-Ideas/Trivial Operations.md

 memcpy(&t, src, sizeof(T));
 ````

-While the aforementioned ability to construct an object within that memory would allow us to handle this in-situ, perhaps we need to reuse `src` or maybe it does not belong to us.
-Regardless of why, we want to construct an object from the contents of that memory.
+While the aforementioned ability to construct an object within that memory would allow us to handle this in-situ, perhaps we need to reuse `src` or maybe it is memory that does not belong to us.
+Regardless of why, we want to construct an object by copying its object representation from the contents of that memory.

 The above idiom imposes a restriction on `T`; it requires not only that it is trivially-copyable but that it is Assignable.
 For example: